saatvikbhola/java-final-project/README.md

-# java project for 3rd semester finals
+# Java Project for 3rd Semester Finals
 this projects mimics the working of a university management system where you can use admin and student functions with the implementation of database using the jdbc driver

-## structure of the file
+## Structure of the File

 <ul>
   <li>java-final-project